K-Veschgini/jsonjet/docs/jet/statements/create-flow.md

 - Flows with TTL automatically stop after the specified duration
 - Multiple flows can read from the same input stream

-## Use Cases

-### Real-time Processing
-Process data as it arrives for immediate insights.

-### Data Transformation
-Transform raw data into structured formats.

-### Event Correlation
-Correlate events across time and data sources.

-### Alert Generation
-Generate alerts based on data conditions.

-### Data Aggregation
-Aggregate data for analytics and reporting.

 ## Related Statements